-8.2.19 Fast Read Dual I/O with 4-Byte Address (BCh)
+8.5.19 Fast Read Dual I/O with 4-Byte Address (BCh)

 The Fast Read Dual I/O with 4-Byte Address instruction is similar to the Fast Read Dual I/O instruction except that it requires 32-bit address instead of 24-bit address.
-No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Fast Read Dual I/O with 4-Byte Address instruction will always require 32-bit address to access the entire 256Mb memory.
+No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Fast Read Dual I/O with 4-Byte Address instruction will always require 32-bit address.